 What types of psycho-educational assessments do you offer?

-Every child, and every situation, is unique, and as such, I offer a number of options for psychological assessments.
+Every child, and every situation, is unique, and as such, we offer a number of options for psychological assessments.

 If you are unsure as to which assessment is right for your child, please contact me for a free phone consultation to discuss.